maxtepkeev/python-redmine/docs/resources/project.rst

     :param integer limit: (optional).
 How much resources to return.
     :param integer offset: (optional).
 Starting from what resource to return the other resources.
+    :param string include:
+      .. raw:: html

+          (optional).
+Redmine >= 2.6.0 only.
+Can be used to fetch associated data in one call.
+Accepted values (separated by comma):

+      - trackers
+      - issue_categories
+      - enabled_modules

     :return: ResourceSet object

 .. code-block:: python